AJenbo/DiabloGrooboAnalysis/readme.md

 ## Inconsistent Shop Inventory Rerolling

 The inventory of shops changes in ways that are not possible in version 1.00 as shown on the menu screen.
-At 2:35, the shop shows different items after re-entering:
+At 2:35, the shop contains an initial set of items:

 ![](Attachments/InitialInventory.png)
 _Figure 27 - Initial shop inventory, page 2_